mental-design/mental-design.github.io/type/bass/models/notes_content.md

 <!-- Changes in V2 -->
 <!-- Contrast -->
 For version 2, we finally decided to loosen the mono-linear constraint and add stroke contrast as necessary.
 This change aimed to enhance typographic color while maintaining the constructed design approach.
 New components were developed to handle varying stroke widths.
-Notably, circular arcs were replaced with more flexible elliptical arcs with different start and end widths.
+Notably, circular arcs were replaced with more flexible elliptical arcs that have variable start and end widths.

 <div class="w3-center figure">
 <img class="diagram" src="resources/images/ampersand_annotated.png" width="480" />